 Collaborating with European Partners

-CDI has been involved in a number of EU projects and is always interested in hearing from potential partners in other EU partners that are interested in collaborating on innovative projects that are looking to improve outcomes for children and families.
+CDI has been involved in a number of EU projects and is always interested in hearing from potential partners in other EU countries that are interested in collaborating on innovative projects that are looking to improve outcomes for children and families.

 Erasmus+

 Erasmus+ is the EU’s programme to support education, training, youth, and sport in Europe.
-It has a budget of around €26.2 billion.

 Spotlight on Erasmus+ Projects CDI has been involved in

-Restorative Practice Training of Trainers for Schools – 2024 Erasmus+ Schools Project between Ireland and Malta
+Restorative Practice Training of Trainers for Schools: 2024 Erasmus+ Schools Project between Ireland and Malta

 TReP (Professional Training in Restorative Practices)